 - Stay consistent

-To succeed with social media marketing, consistency is key: consistent posting frequency, consistent replies, consistent content style, etc. It gives people an understanding of what to expect from you and an incentive to follow along.
+Consistency is crucial to succeeding with social media marketing: consistent posting frequency, consistent replies, consistent content style, etc. It gives people an understanding of what to expect from you and an incentive to follow along.

 - Free up your team (or yourself) to try other things to grow